How to Transition Out of the DockaTot , RockNPlay , or Swaddle.

 For transitioning out of the swaddle, I recommend doing one arm out.
 Just to allow your little one to feel it this way.
 So that they can self-soothe more comfortably and they are able to suck on their fingers, thumb, hand, etc. Don’t get me wrong the first night will be your toughest.
 The most important thing is to be consistent.
 Try not to revert to feeding every hour to comfort them.
 After three days, get both arms out, and this is when I would recommend transitioning them into a sleep sack.
 If you still find your little one’s arms are getting cold or they are flailing around.
 I would recommend the zipadeezip, as this is great because their arms are covered up still, but they have the freedom to roll to their side/tummy, and it is safe for them to sleep the entire night in.

 Always remember that cry it out is not the only option.
 If you would love some support and encouragement during this transition, please reach out for help.
 As sometimes having someone that has a fresh perspective and has the experience of helping support many other moms in your same place, can help it all come together much more naturally for you.
-Take a look at the Dream Baby Packages and let me know how I can help you.
+Take a look at our A to Z Sleep Solutions Services and let me know how we can help you.